 Verify Assumptions: Before applying the Hardy-Weinberg equation, carefully evaluate whether the assumptions are likely to be met in your population of interest.
 Consider factors such as the size of the population, the presence of migration, and the potential for natural selection.
 If the assumptions are significantly violated, the Hardy-Weinberg equation may not provide accurate predictions.

-For example, if you are studying a population of insects that is exposed to a pesticide, the assumption of no selection is likely to be violated, as individuals with resistance to the pesticide will have higher survival rates.
+To give you an idea, if you are studying a population of insects that is exposed to a pesticide, the assumption of no selection is likely to be violated, as individuals with resistance to the pesticide will have higher survival rates.
 In this case, you may need to use more complex models that incorporate the effects of selection.

 -

-For instance, if you are studying a human population, be sure to sample individuals from diverse ethnic backgrounds to avoid population stratification.
+Here's a good example: if you are studying a human population, be sure to sample individuals from diverse ethnic backgrounds to avoid population stratification.
 Also, be aware of potential errors in genotyping, such as false positives or false negatives, and take steps to minimize these errors.

 -